Tunnelsats/tunnelsats/FAQ.md

 <br/>

 ### How to transfer `tunnelsatsv2.conf` to my node?
 The easiest way to transfer a file to a remote node is to use the cli command `scp`.
-Assuming that you run an Umbrel node and have downloaded the wireguard config file (tunnelsats.conf) to your computer, the `scp` command would look like this:
+Assuming that you run an Umbrel node and have downloaded the WireGuard config file (tunnelsats.conf) to your computer, the `scp` command would look like this:
 ```sh
 $ scp tunnelsatsv2.conf umbrel@umbrel.local:/home/umbrel/